nknorg/nkn-wallet-js/README.md

 const walletFromPrivateKey = nknWallet.restoreWalletByPrivateKey('the private key', 'new-wallet-password')
 ```

-+ transfer asset to some address
++ query asset balance for this wallet
 ```javascript
 wallet.queryAssetBalance().then(function(value) {
   console.log('asset balance for this wallet is: ', value.toString())